jahnaviichauhan/Git-GitHub-Event/README.md

 # Git-GitHub-Event
 Demo repository for Git and GitHub event
-This change is made by Parv.
+This change has been made by Parv.